odoood/gtg/README.md

 ### Running the beast

-In order to run the developer/git version of GTG, you need to launch the `debug.sh` script There is a shortcut to it in the root directory where you downloaded the code, that you can execute simply with this command:
+In order to run the developer/git version of GTG, you need to launch the `launch.sh` script There is a shortcut to it in the root directory where you downloaded the code, that you can execute simply with this command:

 ```sh